net-runner/rn-github-issues-app/README.md

 - expo
 - state created using useReducer, useContext persisted using MMKV
-- partialy styled with styled-components
+- partialy styled with emiotion styled components
 - navigated using react-navgation

 ## Usage